dwallace0723/pymode/README.md

 # First create a Mode instance:

-# You can explicitly set the API token and API password
+# You can explicitly pass in the API token and API password
 m = pymode.Mode('<your-org-name>','<your-mode-api-token>','<your-mode-api-password>')

 # Or your API token and API password can be set as environment variables